openshift/oc-mirror/docs/design/v2/operator-filtering-study.md

 When selecting bundles for mirroring, oc-mirror V2 will not attempt to bridge the graph between 2 channels, or between one catalog and the other.
 It will strictly respect the client's instructions given by the imageSetConfig.

+When selecting bundles for mirroring, oc-mirror V2 will not attempt to figure out GVK or bundle dependencies, and will not add them to the mirroring set.
+It is respecting strictly the client's instructions.
+So the client will need to explicitly add dependant packages and their versions if needed.

 Regarding the way to determine the list of bundles included in the filtering. several solutions were studied, described below.

-For a complete list of use cases that are accounted for, please see [below](#acceptance-criteria-set-for-v2).
+For a complete list of use cases that are accounted for, please see [below](#annex---acceptance-criteria-set-for-v2).

 :warning: In this document, we do not discuss if/how the catalog would be rebuilt with the filtered content.
 We are separating the two discussions, even though we are aware that according to the solution chosen here, the filtered FBC catalog might not be considered as valid from the standpoint of OLM, or might not allow an operator to be upgraded correctly with such a filtered FBC catalog.